albertattard/spring-boot-camp/docs/01-primer/03-demo.md

    CMD ["java", "-jar", "application.jar"]
    ```

-   The above is an example of a multi-stage docker file that builds the application before creating the second docker image that will run the application.  **Do not use a multi-stage docker file if a pipeline (such as [Jenkins](https://www.jenkins.io/) or [GOCD](https://www.gocd.org/)) is used to build the project**.
+   The above is an example of a multi-stage docker file to build the application before creating the second docker image that will run the application.  **Do not use a multi-stage docker file to build the application if a pipeline (such as [Jenkins](https://www.jenkins.io/) or [GOCD](https://www.gocd.org/)) is used to build the project**.
 The pipeline will orchestrate the build process with better visibility and can use the artefacts produced by the previous stage to create the docker image.

 1. Build the docker image